 It has spread and become commonplace over many millions of years (3).
 So, it does not pose a threat to the body that creates it in a well-controlled manner.

 With a few exceptions, fever provides several benefits to the host in terms of immunity and survival (13).
 Fever enhances protection against intrusive agents.
 The fact that fever occurs in all warm-blooded and heterothermic animals indicates that it is an evolutionarily valuable, useful process (1).

-In case of infections, healing is faster and more complete accompanied by fever.
+In case of infections, healing is faster and more complete if accompanied by fever.
 Serious infections caused by certain bacteria have significantly higher rates of complications and mortality if fever does not develop or is suppressed (14)

 Older patients were seven times more likely to die of community-acquired pneumonia without fever (15).

 Fever protects against recurrent infections, enhances the maturation of children’s immune systems.

 Simple illnesses with fever in the early stages of childhood protect against later allergies.
 If a child has several febrile infections, later the allergic rate will be lower.

 In childhood, between 6-7 years of age, there are few simple infectious disease that do not cause fever or at least an increase in heat.
 Fever also indicates that defence has been activated.
-Fever itself is therefore not a disease but a sign that the body is putting up immunological defense.
+Fever itself is therefore not a disease but a sign that the body is putting up immunological defence.

-A positive attitude towards fever is important in the context of antibiotic resistance because it can help reduce antibiotic abuse (124) and unindicated, unnecessary use of anti-fever drugs (antipyretics).
+A positive attitude towards fever is important in the context of antibiotic resistance because it can help reduce antibiotic abuse (124) and not indicated, unnecessary use of anti-fever drugs (antipyretics).